grpc/proposal/A39-xds-http-filters.md

   map value proto message type.
 Any unknown config type will cause the resource to be NACKed, unless the `is_optional` field is true, in which case the individual entry will be ignored.
-- The fields in the filter config should be validated by the filter implementation.
+- If the filter config type is present in the filter registry (i.e., we have not NACKed or ignored the entry, depending on the value of `is_optional`), the fields in the filter config will be validated by the filter implementation.
+The filter implementation will also verify that the config is of the right type (e.g., if it uses different types for its top-level config and its override config).
 Any validation error will cause the resource to be NACKed.
 - Note that gRPC will *not* fail validation if the map key specifies a filter instance name that does not exist in the `HttpConnectionManager` filter list.
 This is because during an update, the xDS client code